Questions about blues harp physics

 What are self-excited oscillations?

-In the blues harp, the fluctuating airflow and the oscillating reeds influence each other mutually: airflow acts on reeds, reeds act on airflow.
-As a result, the pressure fluctuations in the air flow and the reed oscillations can blow each other up.
-The term "self-excited oscillations" for this process means that nothing intervenes from the outside, for example, no tiny motor that moves the reeds back and forth.
-The air flow and the reeds cause their oscillations without any external help, i.e. "by themselves".
+In the blues harp, the fluctuating airflow and the oscillating reeds influence each other: airflow acts on reeds, reeds act on airflow.
+As a result, the pressure fluctuations in the air stream and the reed vibrations can blow each other up.
+The term "self-excited oscillations" for this process means that airflow and reeds convert the constant airflow from the lungs or into the lungs " by themselves" into oscillations.

 Are there Bernoulli forces in the blues harp?